 Online Face to Face Vs Therapy In Person

-During this time of Lock Down and Social Distancing caused by the Global pandemic Covid 19, online or telephone counselling is your only option for accessing therapy.
-Although your options for accessing therapy at this time are limited, your choice of therapist is not.
-Therefore, it is still extremely important that you are comfortable with your therapist and confident that they can help you overcome the challenges you face.
+As with face to face therapy, it is extremely important that you are comfortable with your therapist and confident that they can help you overcome the challenges you face.
 Your first session will help you to familiarise yourself with online counselling and let you assess wether your counsellor is best placed to help you with your issues.

 It is also still important to highlight the differences between online face to face therapy compared to therapy in person so that you can know what to expect.
 Here are some of the key differences, the pros and cons and things you may want to consider: